saghul/aiouv/NOTES.rst

 Callback execution
 ==================

-Currently rose runs all callbacks in an Idle handle, which runs before i/o has been performed and prevents the loop from blocking for i/o in case it's still active.
+Currently aiouv runs all callbacks in an Idle handle, which runs before i/o has been performed and prevents the loop from blocking for i/o in case it's still active.
 All operations will queue the handles in the _ready queue and the aforementioned Idle handle will execute them in order.